gposingway/gposingway/README.md

 # Getting Started

+> [!IMPORTANT]
-> :warning: **If you installed any ReShade version on your XIV directory**: Because of the possibility of conflicts with pre-existing, mismatched shaders, it is not advisable to merge Gposingway with a previous ReShade installation.
-Uninstall ReShade, if possible; alternatively, you can rename your pre-existing `reshade-shaders` folder to something else, merge the contents of the `reshade-presets` folder and manually move specific textures under the old `reshade-shaders\textures` used by your presets to the new folder of the same name.
-There are **no guarantees** that previously existing presets will continue working, though.)
+> **If you installed any ReShade version on your XIV directory**: Because of the possibility of conflicts with pre-existing, mismatched shaders, it is not advisable to merge Gposingway with a previous ReShade installation.

 <br>